josephclander/pug-node-express-site/README.md

-# Static Node.js and Express Site
+# Static Pug, Node.js and Express Site

-In this Team Treehouse project, you will use Pug, Node.js and Express to create a portfolio site.
-The site will contain a modern landing page, an about page where you'll have a chance to share contact info and a series of project pages to show off and detail at least your first five projects from this Techdegree.
+Using Pug, Node.js and Express to create a portfolio site with a modern landing page, I use Pug to complete templates to generate the markup that is ultimately displayed in the browser.

-You'll use Pug to complete templates to generate the markup that is ultimately displayed in the browser.
+## Notes

-You'll use Node.js and Express to:
+I use Node.js and Express to:

 Import the required dependencies
 Link the JSON with the Pug templates